-I made my decision to visit this church because their mailer piqued my curiosity and their website confirmed that it would be a good fit.
+I decided to visit this church because their mailer piqued my curiosity, and their website confirmed that it would be a good fit.

 I sometimes wonder how many great churches lose potential visitors because their website does not represent them well.

 One of my favorite parts of this church is its use of technology and how it embraces the mobile revolution.